|

 Property Leaving

-Property unattended for longer than 24 hours is prohibited unless
+left unattended for longer than 24 hours is

 Backcountry Camping